ckpan007/knowledge-hub/linux-operation/linux-operation.md

 # Display Absolute Path of the Command and its Arguments – Press c

 # Quit Top Command After a Specified Number of Iterations Using top -n
+# Decrease Number of Processes Displayed in Top Output – Press n

 ```